-- Ports for incoming connections that you specified for this MDM server must not be used by any other program or service. - The specified web server certificate must be issued to the current host and must not be expired. - The specified APNs certificate must be valid and not expired at the time of verification. - The MDM server must be able to connect to APNs.
-See the Certificates Requirements subsection in Parallels MDM Server Requirements (p.
-15) for details.
+- Ports for incoming connections that you specified for this Parallels MDM server must not be used by any other program or service. - The specified web server certificate must be issued to the current host and must not be expired. - The specified APNs certificate must be valid and not expired at the time of verification. - The Parallels MDM Server must be able to connect to APNs.